zeeguu/api/README.md

 A text recommender agent crawls websites of interest to the user and recommend materials to read which are in the zone of proximal development.

-The API is available at https://zeeguu.unibe.ch.
+The API is available at https://zeeguu.unibe.ch/api.

-# Installation
+# Prerequisites
-You must first install Zeeguu-Core.
+To install the API you must first install Zeeguu-Core.